-- A. Grantees will be responsible for ensuring that all individuals receiving services under this funding opportunity are youth of transition age, aged 16-25 years old. - B. Grantees must also be able to internally track outreach and community education activities.
+A. Grantees will be responsible for ensuring that all individuals received services under this funding opportunity were serviced within the provided supervision framework.
+B. Grantees must also be able to internally track required reporting, expenditure data, and grantee performance (e.g. service delivery data, accomplishments, challenges).